OpenLineage/OpenLineage/website/docs/client/java/partials/java_transport.md

 - If `continueOnFailure` is `true`, the failure will be logged, but the remaining transports will still attempt to send the event.

 #### Notes for Multiple Transports
-This transport can include a variety of other transport types (e.g., `HttpTransport`, `KafkaTransport`, etc.), allowing flexibility in event distribution.
+The composite transport can be used with any OpenLineage transport (e.g. `HttpTransport`, `KafkaTransport`, etc).
 Ideal for scenarios where OpenLineage events need to reach multiple destinations for redundancy or different types of processing.

 The `transports` configuration can be provided in two formats:

-1. A list of transport configurations, where each transport may optionally include a name field.
+1. A list of transport configurations, where each transport may optionally include a `name` field.
 2. A map of transport configurations, where the key acts as the name for each transport.
 The map format is particularly useful for configurations set via environment variables or Java properties, providing a more convenient and flexible setup.

+##### Why are transport names used?
+Transport names are not required for basic functionality.
+Their primary purpose is to enable configuration of composite transports via environment variables, which is only supported when names are defined.

 #### Examples